MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/GNUGMP64bit.md

 ## Configuration

-To configure GMP 64-bit for install into our cross-compilation root, run the following command:
+To configure GMP 64-bit for install into the build root, run the following commands:

 ```bash
 sed -i '/long long t1;/,+1s/()/(...)/' configure